 \begin{proof} We prove only the Riemannian case.
-Since the spin connection form \eqref{eq:spin conn form}, it is obvious that a spinor $\psi$ is an SqK-spinor of type $ \left(\frac{1}{2},\frac{H-1}{4}\right)$ if and only if $\psi$ is given by
+Since the spin connection form \eqref{eq:spin conn form}, it is obvious that a spinor $\psi$ is a SqK-spinor of type $ \left(\frac{1}{2},\frac{H-1}{4}\right)$ if and only if $\psi$ is given by

 with respect to a Sasakian frame.